 The underwater treadmill successfully treats many musculoskeletal conditions.
-It provides safe, controlled environment for gait analysis, exercise, stretching, muscle building, and neuromuscular stimulation.
-The chamber is dry as the animal walks into it with our expert technician.
+It provides a safe, controlled environment for gait analysis, exercise, stretching, muscle building, and neuromuscular stimulation.
+The chamber is dry as the animal walks into it, led by an expert technician.
 Warm water is then filled to the desired height to provide buoyancy, decrease weight-bearing pain, and provide gentle support for ambulation.
-Then the treadmill is slowly started, and the animal walks naturally in a warm water environment.
-Owners stand at the front with treats and encouragement, and the animals quickly learn to love the pool.
+Then the treadmill is slowly started, and the animal walks naturally in the warm water.
+Owners may stand at the front with treats and encouragement, and the animal quickly learns to love the pool.

 Walking on the treadmill can be a workout, and sometimes uses muscles long left immobile.
-But it is in many ways less stressful on the body than walking on land because the buoyancy decreases the weight on the limbs and the water actually helps to decrease blood pressure and relax the animal.
-With the workout, the heart rate gently increases, but the lowered blood pressure decreases stress on the cardiovascular system and the animal.
+But in many ways, it is less stressful on the body than walking on land because the buoyancy decreases the weight on the limbs and the water actually helps to decrease blood pressure and relax the animal.
+During the workout, the heart rate gently increases, but the lowered blood pressure decreases stress on the cardiovascular system and the animal.
 The activity makes them feel better and stronger even if they are only doing therapy once a week.
-(Even animals that generally don’t like water do very well in our treadmill)
+Even animals that generally don’t like water do very well in our treadmill.

 As the animal walks, the gait, energy, balance and attitude of the animal is monitored carefully.
 Hands-on physical therapy techniques are employed as needed in the pool to encourage proper gait and workouts.

 - To maintain healthy joint function in animals with joint disease